plone/training/docs/mastering-plone/api.md

 tracebacks and the log

 : The log (and the console when running in foreground) collects all log messages Plone prints.
-When an exception occurs, Plone throws a traceback.
+When an exception occurs, Plone logs a traceback.
 Most of the time the traceback is everything you need to find out what is going wrong.
 Also adding your own information to the log is very simple.
 : ```python